 Physical medicine and rehabilitation aims to enhance and restore functional ability, independence and quality of life to those with physical impairments or disabilities, irrespective of age, affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons (source: AAPMR).

 It is a multi-disciplinary approach in which also aquatic rehabilitation, mostly by a physiotherapist, is a valuable intervention.
-A pool is a safe environment in which exercises can be performed with a low mechanical impact, though at the same time a high physiological load.
-Exercise dosage can be varied easily and equipment supports the clinical decision making about goals, intensity and method.
+A pool is a safe environment in which activities with low mechanical impact but significant physiological load can be conducted.
+Exercise dosage is easily adjustable, and equipment aids clinical decision-making about goals, intensity, and approach.

 Hydrotherapy equipment fulfils an important role in water-based rehabilitation.